entropyxyz/meta-entropy-tss/README.md

 DEBUG_TWEAKS_ENABLED=1 MACHINE=tdx-gcp SSH_PUBKEY=<some ssh public key> make build
 ```

-TODO im not sure if `MACHINE ?= "tdx-gcp"` also needs to be set in `./srcs/poky/build/conf/local.conf`
+Alternatively, there are also [instructions for building with docker](https://github.com/flashbots/yocto-manifests?tab=readme-ov-file#alternative-build-with-docker) which works great - but i think to use it we will need to fork `flashbot/yocto-manifests` and put our changes there.

-There are also [instructions for building with docker](https://github.com/flashbots/yocto-manifests?tab=readme-ov-file#alternative-build-with-docker) which works great - but i think to use it we will need to fork `flashbot/yocto-manifests` and put our changes there.
+- TODO im not sure if `MACHINE ?= "tdx-gcp"` also needs to be set in `./srcs/poky/build/conf/local.conf`

 ### Copy the built image to a GCP bucket: